Generalization Error Bounds for Learning under Censored Feedback: Generalization Error Bounds under Censored Feedback (Ex-post Analysis)

 We detail the derivations of these expressions in Appendix~\ref{app:loss_derivation}.
 Using these expressions of the expected and empirical risks, the following theorem provides an upper bound on the generalization error $|R(\hat{\theta}) - R_{emp}(\hat{\theta})|$ as a function of the CDF error bound, where $\hat{\theta}$ denotes the minimizer of the empirical loss, i.e., $\hat{\theta}:=\arg\min_{\theta} R_{emp}(\theta)$.

 \begin{thm}~ Consider a threshold-based classifier $f_{\hat{\theta}}(x):\mathcal{X}\rightarrow \{0,1\}$, determined from a dataset containing $n_y$ initial IID training samples from each label $y$, with $n=n_0+n_1$, under a 0-1 loss function.
-Let $p_y$ denote the proportion of agents from label $y$.
+Let $p_y$ denote the proportion of samples from label $y$.
 Subsequently, due to the censored feedback, the algorithm collects $k_y$ additional samples from each label $y$.
 Let $F^y$ and $F_m^y$ denote the CDFs and empirical CDFs, respectively, given $m$ samples from label $y$ agents.
 Then, with probability at least $1-2\delta$,

-\end{thm} The proof is given in Appendix~\ref{app:thm4}.
-First, we note that tightening the CDF error bounds leads to tightening the generalization error guarantees.
-More specifically, using this theorem together with Theorems~\ref{thm:GC_theorem}, ~\ref{thm:two_subdomains}, and~\ref{thm:three_subdomains}, we can provide a generalization error guarantee for an algorithm in terms of the number of available data samples in its training data from each label and in different parts of the data domain, particularly when future data availability is non-IID due to censored feedback.
+\end{thm} First, we note that tightening the CDF error bounds leads to tightening the generalization error guarantees.
+More specifically, using this theorem together with Theorems~\ref{thm:GC_theorem}, \ref{thm:two_subdomains}, and \ref{thm:three_subdomains}, we can provide a generalization error guarantee for an algorithm in terms of the number of available data samples in its training data from each label and in different parts of the data domain, particularly when future data availability is non-IID due to censored feedback.